Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### transform_item

-Transforms the item into the item specified
+Transforms the item into the item specified.

 ```json
 {